joelgriffith/object-observe-es5/README.md

 ### Missing Features:
 - Doesn't work with Arrays.
 This might be addressed in the future.
 - Only supports the `add`, `delete`, and `update` events on an object.
 The Spec implements other low-level events, such as `preventExtensions` and `frozen`.
-These may be addressed at a later date.`
+These may be addressed at a later date.

 ### API Differences
 - Deleted properties don't have the `oldValue` parameter in the change payload.
+- Currently, the changes payload is only a single-element array.
+This will be updated in the future.

 ## Intended Uses
 The most obvious use is for data-binding.
 When a user, or another 3rd party, makes changes to an object there can now be handlers in place for how to respond.
 This brings an incredible amount of automation and power to applications.